matthew-brett/ds-what-why/ds_rev_edu.md

 @natacad2018ds

 > I think it likely that in ten years’ time every undergraduate programme will
-> have to include some teaching in data science -- Professor Sir Adrian Smith,
+> have to include some teaching in data science.

-> Director of Turing Institute, October 2019.
+Professor Sir Adrian Smith, Director of Turing Institute, October 2019.

 # But: